Life Insurance with Anxiety.

 And when these folks…

-Give us a call here at InsuranceBrokersUSA, they’ll often be surprised by how many questions the life insurance companies may have for them regarding why they’ve been diagnosed with anxiety or why they’ve been prescribed an anti-anxiety medication.
+Give us a call here at InsuranceBrokersUSA; they’ll often be surprised by how many questions most of the best life insurance companies (in our humble opinion) may have for them regarding why they’ve been diagnosed with anxiety or why they’ve been prescribed an anti-anxiety medication.

 The main “problem” when it comes to helping an individual qualify for a traditional term or whole life insurance policy after they’ve been diagnosed with “anxiety” or have been prescribed an “anti-anxiety” medication is that the term “anxiety” can be used to encompass a wide a variety of conditions.
 Conditions that can vary significantly in degrees of severity!